 There are three components to the senior comprehensive examination which occurs in the spring of the senior year: Short Questions, Long Questions, and an Oral Examination.

-Students receive sixteen questions , four each in the categories 1) Genetics and Gene Expression, 2) Physiology, 3) Ecology and Evolution, and 4) Organismal Biology.
+Students receive twelve questions, three each in the categories 1) Genetics and Gene Expression, 2) Physiology, 3) Ecology and Evolution, and 4) Organismal Biology.
 These questions are distributed at a meeting late in the fall semester.
 Students work collaboratively in small groups to construct answers to the questions.
 At the written examination, which happens in the middle of the spring semester, students answer one question from each category; this question is selected randomly by the faculty a few days prior to the exam.
 More details are provided at the fall meeting.

-There are typically three possible topics for the long comprehensive exam: an evolution queston, a central dogma question, and questions pertaining to an assigned reserach article.
-The article is posted in the Earlham Moodle site set up for the Biology Comprehensive Exams.
+There are typically three possible topics for the long comprehensive exam: an evolution queston, a central dogma question, and questions pertaining to an assigned research article.

 Two of the three topics are chosen by the faculty and seniors are asked to answer one of them.